Lo-Fi vs Hi-Fi: Which is Better?

 The above photo is an example of a lo-fi image.
 It was shot on an iPhone behind the scenes of our hifi shoot and was not edited.
 We use this type of lofi imagery in assets like social posts.

-What Does Lo-Fi Mean?
+What Lo-Fi Mean?

 Lo-fi, or low fidelity, isn’t necessarily low-quality; it’s a more relatable, DIY-style video or photo that usually takes less effort to capture and edit.
 With lo-fi, you can still use good equipment, but your team won’t be incorporating a lot of the planning and set-up necessary for commercial-grade production.

-For example, if we’re capturing video of a soccer game to use for a quick social post, we wouldn’t show up to the game with a full set of lights, tripods, audio recorders, and our boom mic.
+For example, if we’re capturing a video of a soccer game to use for a quick social post, we wouldn’t show up to the game with a full set of lights, tripods, audio recorders, and our boom mic.
 It would be a simple production that involves a camera and stabilizer for smooth camera movement.
 As a result of this simplified process, we wouldn’t expect to end up with perfect audio or some of the more cinematic shots that would be better used for something like a commercial.

 For instance, we were on a monthly b-roll shoot for The Hearing Place and Dr. Mathisen started explaining how to clean the wax trap in a set of hearing aids while we were getting some quick shots of the process.
 We decided to leave that audio in and post it as a lo-fi social media video and people really responded to it.
 We didn’t bring our audio recorder or a mic; it was all in-camera and shot with one of our more simple stabilizer rigs.
 Sometimes you get those happy accidents with lo-fi that you don’t achieve with a more planned setup.